Lajule/hfay/README.md

 hfay
 =====

-An OTP application to demonstrate how to use [cowboy][1]'s websocket handler.
+An OTP application to demonstrate how to use [cowboy][1]'s WebSocket handler.
 This application also uses [mnesia][2] database provided with Erlang.

 Config